aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 Checks whether the first 'number_of_characters 'values in `first_column_name` and `second_column_name` are similar, and if the values are None or NaN.

-A dummy datasetis provided and the first two characters of the id and name will be compared.
+A dummy dataset is provided and the first two characters of the id and name will be compared.

  .. code-block:: python